Is Send Payments Safe?

 It is also a authorised by the AFCA – Australian Financial Complaints Authority.

 Send can onboard clients outside of Australia through a partnership with Currencycloud.

 Mozo Experts Choice 2020 – International Money Transfer

-Limits: There is a minimum $500 that you must send when performing a transaction according to their FAQs.
+Limits: There is a minimum $250 that you must send when performing a transaction according to their FAQs.
 The firm mentions handling payments of $250 to $25 million with ease, though it doesn’t quite specify if this is a hard maximum limit.

 Global Reach & Service

 - Dedicated Dealer: Yes